High Stakes Poker: History

 Season six premiered at 8:00 p.m. on February 14, 2010, and ended on May 9, 2010, with Kaplan and Kara Scott.
 It was taped for a second straight season at the Golden Nugget.
 The sixth season aired with three different groups of players throughout 13 episodes.
 Tom Dwan and Phil Ivey bought in for $500,000.
 Other rotating players, including newcomers Jason Mercier, Dennis Phillips, Andrew Robl, and Lex Veldhuis, bought in for $200,000.

-Season seven debuted on its new GSN Saturday night time slot at 8:00 p.m. from February 26, 2011, to May 21, 2011.
+Season seven debuted on its new GSN Saturday night time slot at 8:00 p.m. from February 26, 2011 to May 21, 2011.
 Norm Macdonald replaced Kaplan as the host and Kara Scott conducted interviews from the poker room floor.
-The series was filmed in December 2010 at the Bellagio in Las Vegas.
+The season, consisting of 13 episodes, was filmed in December 2010 at the Bellagio in Las Vegas.
 Sponsored Full Tilt Poker pros were required to boycott the show this time around, as rival site PokerStars became its official sponsors.
 Thus, "High Stakes Poker" Season 7 is devoid of such Full Tilt pros as Phil Ivey, Jennifer Harman, Tom Dwan, Patrik Antonius, David Benyamine, Mike Matusow, and Eli Elezra.
 GSN later announced it would be scaling back its airings of High Stakes Poker after PokerStars pulled out of the U.S. market following the indictments in United States v.
 Scheinberg et al. crackdown on online gambling.

 Season eight ran for 14 episodes from December 16, 2020 to March 17, 2021 on the streaming service PokerGO.
 It was taped at the Aria Resort and Casino.
-Season nine ran from February 21 to May 23, 2022 for 14 episodes.
-Season ten premiered on January 24, 2023.
+In October 2021, Vice TV began airing episodes from the PokerGO run.
+Season nine ran from February 21, 2022 to May 23, 2022 for 14 episodes.
+Season ten ran from January 24, 2023 to May 30, 2023 for 17 episodes.
+The show aired a special live episode on April 27, 2023.
+Season eleven ran from August 7, 2023 to November 20, 2023 for 14 episodes.
+Season twelve ran from February 19, 2024 to May 13, 2024 for 12 episodes.